-Since January 2011, the management changed our internal organization structure and internal reporting.
-Consequently, the management has determined that we have two operating segments, Driver IC and Non-driver products, which are also reportable segments.
-This basis of segmentation is applied retrospectively to present segment information for 2009 and 2010.
+Management of the Company has determined that we have two operating segments, Driver IC and Non-driver products, which are also reportable segments.

 The CODM assesses the performance of the operating segments based on segment sales and segment profit and loss.
 There are no intersegment sales in the segment revenues reported to the CODM.
 Segment profit and loss is determined on a basis that is consistent with how we report operating income (loss) in our consolidated statements of operations.
 Segment profit (loss) excludes income taxes, interest income and expense, foreign currency exchange gains and losses, equity in the earnings (losses) of affiliates, gains and losses on valuations of financial instruments and sales of investment securities, and other income and expenses.